Section 1. Purpose and findings.

 Nothing in this chapter shall be construed to limit any privileges or rights of a medical cannabis patient, primary caregiver, or medical cannabis establishment, under [State medical cannabis law].

-Medical cannabis businesses should be allowed to also serve the adult-use market if they prioritize medical access and meet other requirements.
+Medical cannabis businesses should be allowed to also serve the adult-use market if they meet requirements.
 A single regulatory authority should oversee both types of businesses, so this may require moving the medical cannabis program to a new agency.

-Some states allow medical businesses to begin sales to adult-use consumers before other businesses — often if they pay a hefty fee and meet requirements, but this can disadvantage social equity applicants and other new licensees.
+Many states allow medical businesses to begin sales to adult-use consumers before other businesses.
+To do so, they typically have to pay a significant conversion fee (often to help fund social equity applicants) and to prioritize medical cannabis access.

-In addition, if medical businesses are allowed to serve adult-use consumers, adult-use retailers should also be allowed to sell to registered patients tax-free if they meet requirements that apply to other medical businesses (such as requiring dispensing staff to meet additional training requirements, prioritizing patient access and stocking a variety of medical products).
+In addition, all adult-use retailers should also be allowed to sell to registered patients tax-free if they meet requirements that apply to other medical businesses (such as requiring dispensing staff to meet additional training requirements, prioritizing patient access, and stocking a variety of medical products).

 Cannabis metabolites can stay in one’s system for up to a month, and active THC can stay for well over a week.
 Some state laws penalize individuals for driving with metabolites or THC in their system.
 If that is the case, state law needs to be modified to avoid criminalizing sober drivers – and instead only penalize those driving while impaired.
 Language will vary and will modify existing statutes.